-Loans include an amount received to fund energy efficient projects via the ESFA Salix scheme with no interest charged on the balances outstanding.
-The cost of repaying the loan will be offset by the energy cost savings resulting from the works carried out.
-Loan repayments are made in September and March of each year for the life of the loan.
+Loans include two amounts received to fund energy efficient projects via the ESFA Salix scheme with no interest charged on the balances outstanding.
+The cost of repaying the loans will be offset by the energy cost savings resulting from the works carried out.
+Loan repayments are made in September and March of each year for the life of the loans.